sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 ### SBT setup

-To address [Sonatype's requirements for publishing to the central repository] [sonatype-requirements] and to simplify the publishing process I recommend you to use community plugins [sbt-pgp for signing the files with GPG/PGP][sbt-pgp] and [sbt-sonatype for publishing to Sonatype repository][sbt-sonatype].
+To address Sonatype's [requirements] [sonatype-requirements] for publishing to the central repository and to simplify the publishing process, you can use two community plugins.
+The [sbt-pgp plugin][sbt-pgp] can sign the files with GPG/PGP and [sbt-sonatype][sbt-sonatype] can publish to a Sonatype repository.

 #### First - PGP Signatures